 - Schedule-related risks

 These are risks that can lead to schedule delays and overall project delays.
-This is commonly caused by unaccounted scheduling conflicts and scope creep.
+This is commonly caused by unaccounted scheduling conflicts or scope creep.

 - Performance-related risks

-These are risks that will prevent teams from producing consistent results outlined in the project specification.
-These are typically more internal risks related to internal processes, structures or resources limitations that can restrict or delay teams from achieving the results they need.
+These are risks that will prevent teams from producing consistent results.
+These are typically internal risks related to internal processes, structures, or resources limitations.
+As a result of these risks, teams can be restricted or delayed in achieving results.

-It is important to also understand that not all risks are equal nor are they all negative.
+It’s important to remember not all risks are equal- each risk will have a different severity on the project.
+Similarly, not all risks are negative.
 An unexpected event can either positively or negatively impact a project.
 In the same way, project risks can be both positive and negative.

 - Negative risks

-These are potentialities that can harm the project or the organisation as a whole.
-These are the risks that risk management processes aim to reduce, mitigate or prevent.
+These are risks that can harm the project or the organisation as a whole.
+Unsurprisingly, the risk management processes aim to reduce, mitigate, or prevent these risks.

 - Positive risks

 These are unaccounted events outside the organisation’s control that can positively impact the project or organisation.
-For example, a supplier ends up delivering the product earlier than expected leading to cuts on the project timeline.
+For example, a supplier delivers products earlier than expected, causing the project to be ahead of schedule.

-While risk management is overarchingly focused on addressing negative risks, being able to prepare for both positive and negative risks makes sure teams are acting on the most accurate estimations and understanding of their project context and can respond accordingly to these events.
+While risk management is primarily focused on addressing negative risks, it’s important to prepare for both positive and negative risks.
+This ensures teams act on the most accurate estimations and understandings of their project context, and respond accordingly.
 A positive risk can be wasted if teams are not prepared to reap its benefits.

-Every project, team and organisation is unique and so will its risk management processes.
-However, there are some general outlines most organisations adhere to when implementing their risk management activities.
-Here are seven general steps in the risk management process.
+Every project, team, and organisation will have unique risk management processes.
+However, there are some underpinning steps which most organisations implement into their risk management activities.
+These are seven steps in the risk management process:

 1. Identify the risks

-Identifying the different risks is the first step that allows teams to properly evaluate and mitigate risks.
-Project teams and managers can ask themselves certain questions to help guide this process.
+Identifying risks is the first step, as it allows teams to evaluate and mitigate risks.
+Project teams and managers can ask themselves questions to guide this process.
 Some critical questions to ask include: